StepAsideLiL/post-crud-client/README.md

 ### For client-side

-- create `.env.local` file for environment variables
+- create `.env.local` file on the project root directory for environment variables
 - set the firebase project and get the api keys.
 - put the api keys in `.env.local` for authentication.
 - set up `VITE_API` environment variable for server api url